thinktecture/relayserver/docs/configuration.md

 when the request contains an access token from it's own issuer and audience (e.g., it comes from a connector).
 In any other case it returns 401.

+### Maximum concurrent connector requests

+Setting `MaximumConcurrentConnectorRequests` to a positive value greater than 0 and less than 65.536 limits the amount of requests which will be send to a connector while other requests are still pending.

+__Caution__: If the limit is activated, all requests for that tenant need to be switched to an acknowledge mode `ConnectorFinished` when they are not set to `Manual`.
+This means, compared to the `Disabled` mode, the request will be re-queued if an error raises during processing by the connector and the acknowledgment isn't send.

 ## Connector

 The `RelayConnectorOptions` type provides the main configuration for the connector.
 These